-The model is run from 1 March 2009 to 28 March 2010.
-The first 27 d were used to spin up the aerosol and chemistry fields, leaving 1 year of data for analysis.
+The model is run from 1st March 2009 to 28th March 2010.
+The first 27 days were used to spin-up the aerosol and chemistry fields leaving one year of data for analysis.
 The time period was chosen to allow comparisons with relevant field campaigns that will be performed in future work.
-Two parallel simulations were performed: one using pre-industrial (PI) CMIP6 aerosol emissions from the year 1850 and the other using present-day (PD) emissions (i.e. the CMIP6 emissions corresponding to the simulation period).
-Both simulations were nudged every 6 h to ERA-Interim horizontal wind fields between $\sim 2277$ and $\sim 47251$ m (applied between the 18th and 76th model levels from the surface).
+Two parallel simulations were performed; one using pre-industrial (PI) CMIP6 aerosol emissions from the year 1850 and the other using present-day (PD) emissions (i.e., the CMIP6 emissions corresponding to the simulation period).
+Both simulations were nudged every 6 h to ERA-Interim horizontal wind fields between ~2277 m and ~47,251 m (applied between the 18th and 76th model level from the surface).
 The nudging ensures that the meteorology in the two runs is very similar, thereby allowing cloud radiative effects due solely to the aerosol perturbation to be calculated.
-Following the recommendations of Zhang et al. (2014), we do not nudge the temperature field in order to allow fast-acting local responses to aerosolinduced temperature changes (such as those from precipitation suppression, ARI and semi-direct radiative effects).
-Instantaneous model fields are output every 27 h, which allows the sampling of the diurnal cycle and more complex output analysis than is possible using time-averaged data.
+Following the recommendations of Zhang et al. (2014), we do not nudge the temperature field in order to allow fast-acting local responses to aerosol-induced temperature changes (such as those from precipitation suppression, ARI and semi-direct radiative effects).
+Instantaneous model fields are output every 27 hours, which allows the sampling of the diurnal cycle and more complex output analysis than is possible using time-averaged data.

-The results in the main body of the paper are based on meteorology and emissions from the period of 28 March 2009 to 28 March 2010.
-It is possible that the results presented vary depending on the chosen year since meteorology, cloud fields, etc. vary from year to year.
-To address this, we have also run the PI and PD simulations for an additional year for the period of 28 March 2010 to 28 March 2011.
-We Table 1.
-Details about the aerosol and clouds that are used in the three calls to the radiation scheme performed on each time step.
+The results in the main body of the paper are based on meteorology and emissions from the period 28th March 2009 to 28th March 2010.
+It is possible that the results presented vary depending on the chosen year since meteorology, cloud fields, etc.

-SW radiation call Description $SW{aerosol + cloudy}$ Aerosols and clouds $SW{clean + cloudy}$ Aerosols removed but clouds included $SW{clean + clear}$ Aerosols and clouds removed have compared selected key results from Sect.
-3.2, which are shown in Appendix G. Very similar results are found using the alternative year, which demonstrates that our results are robust and not sensitive to the chosen year of meteorology.
+190 vary from year to year.
+To address this we have also run the PI and PD simulations for an additional year for the period 28th March 2010 to 28th March 2011.
+We have compared selected key results from Section 3.2, which are shown in Appendix G. Very similar results are found using the alternative year, which demonstrates that our results are robust and not sensitive to the chosen year of meteorology.